Lun75/Listen-Up-Web-to-Podcast-Convertor-V1/README.md

 A Chrome extension that uses **Chrome's built-in Summarizer API** (Gemini Nano on-device), Firebase AI Logic (Gemini 2.5 Flash), and Google Cloud Text-to-Speech to automatically convert web content into natural-sounding podcast audio.

+### For Hackathon Judges & Reviewers

+**Google Cloud automatically disables API keys detected in public repositories.
+To test the fully functional extension, please contact me:**

+📧 **Email**: dialina1125@gmail.com
+💬 **Subject**: "Listen Up!
+Extension - API Key Access Request" I will provide you with a complete working extension package (zip file) and API keys pre-configured and its ready to load and test immediately.

+**This repository contains placeholder API keys for security reasons.**
+To prevent API key leaks and service disruption, the actual working API keys have been removed from this public repository.

 ## Chrome Built-in AI Challenge

 This extension leverages **Chrome's built-in AI APIs** to provide intelligent content summarization: